nospmah/fintech.projects/01-Homework_FinTech_CaseStudy/README.md

 ## Results

 According to CoinMarketCap, Kraken is the 4th largest cryptocurrency exchange in the world (as of September 2020) and widely considered as the most sophisticated, reputable and secure by participants and observers of cryptocurrency markets.
+One important claim that few other exchanges can make - Kraken has never been hacked!

 Common metrics used to compare crypto exchanges include:
 * Volume (24h)